 It’s no secret that developers and project managers don’t always see eye-to-eye.
 In fact, many developers will tell you that their PM simply sucks.
 We turned to r/webdev to try to figure out why.
 Here are some of the responses we got:

 You may have heard these gripes or even uttered them yourself.
-While these sound like surface level complaints, they represent the core problem: disconnect between software engineers and project managers.
+While these sound like surface level complaints, they represent a core problem: the disconnect between software engineers and project managers.

 In this post, we’ll go over some of the common causes of friction between devs and project managers, outline some project management skills, and propose remedies for both sides.
 We will write from the perspective of project managers and developers working on clients’ software projects, but much of we discuss is applicable to product teams as well.